 - Mediation: A procedure was introduced in 2014 under which the applicant consumer association and the company undertake mediation to determine settlement of the action.
 The resulting agreement will be presented to the judge who, after confirming that it is in accordance with the consumers’ interests, will declare the agreement fully enforceable.
 The 2016 Law also allows authorised associations to participate in mediation.

 The losing party is normally obliged to contribute a specified sum (usually rather low), by way of costs to the successful party, in addition to payment of court fees.
 Legal aid may be available to qualifying claimants.

-Lawyers’ professional ethics rules prohibit lawyers from conducting cases on a “no win, no fee” basis; any fixing of fees purely on the basis of the outcome of the judgment is forbidden.
+Lawyers’ professional ethics rules prohibit lawyers from conducting cases on a “no win, no fee” basis; a total contingency fee is forbidden.
 However, it is permissible to agree to a supplementary fee payable upon the outcome of the case (i.e. a “success” fee) or for the services rendered.

 Third party funding is not prohibited in France but the legal boundaries of the practice remain uncertain.
 Associations must comply with specific rules governing their funding.

 Likely future scope and development?

 Decree n°2019-1333 of 11 December 2019 reforming French civil procedure constitutes the most recent development of French law in this field.
 While not leading to any significant changes, this decree consolidated most of the procedural rules applicable to class actions into Articles 848 et seq. of the Code of Civil Procedure.